clineamb/gulp-s3-upload/Readme.md

 This function gets called with the S3 keyname as the first parameter if the uploaded file is a new file in the bucket, much like `onChange`.

+##### onSkippedExisting

+Type: `function`

+This function gets called with the S3 keyname as the first parameter if the file was skipped because `uploadNewFilesOnly` is set to `true` and a different file with the same name exists on S3.

 #### uploadNewFilesOnly

 Type: `boolean`